eric-z4/eric-z4.github.io/essays/make-spaghetti.md

 ## Conclusion

 Organization is crucial, especially with larger and more complicated projects.
-Coding standards can help establish a pattern for software engineers to follow no matter how much the code may look like "spaghetti."
+Coding standards can help establish a pattern for software engineers to follow, even if there are many interrelated variables and functions.
+While coding standards are not required to make working programs, they will likely make code easier to read and understand overall.